-Performance Measure

-Return on Equity Relating to FNF Core Operations

-use of ROE as a performance goal encourages executive officers to pursue responsible growth and investment opportunities that provide desired returns.
-Moreover, we believe that ROE is a measure that is clearly understood by both our executive officers and stockholders. re-tax title margin is determined by dividing e earnings before income taxes and oncontrolling interests for the Fidelity National tle Group segment by total revenues of the delity National Title Group segment.
-We selected pre-tax margin (relating to our title segment) as a measure for the short-term incentives because we believe pre-tax margin is a financial measure that is significantly influenced by the performance of our executives, and it aligns the executives' short-term incentive opportunity with one of our key corporate growth objectives and is commonly used within the title industry. e earnings before income taxes and oncontrolling interests for the Fidelity National tle Group segment by total revenues of the
+Performance Measure How Calculated Reason for Use Return on Equity Relating to FNF Core Operations (ROE) ROE was calculated by taking GAAP net income for 2013 and dividing it by total stockholders' equity as of the beginning of 2013 (after reduction for net income and equity related to our portfolio company investments).
+ROE is a measure of profit earned in comparison to the total amount of stockholder equity.
+ROE was selected as a relevant performance goal because it is an effective measure of financial success and it is commonly used within the title industry.
+The use of ROE as a performance goal encourages executive officers to pursue responsible growth and investment opportunities that provide desired returns.
+Moreover, we believe that ROE is a measure that is clearly understood by both our executive officers and stockholders.
+Pre-Tax Margin Relating to Our Title Segment Pre-tax title margin is determined by dividing the earnings before income taxes and noncontrolling interests for the Fidelity National Title Group segment by total revenues of the Fidelity National Title Group segment.
+We selected pre-tax margin (relating to our title segment) as a measure for the short-term incentives because we believe pre-tax margin is a financial measure that is significantly influenced by the performance of our executives, and it aligns the executives' short- term incentive opportunity with one of our key corporate growth objectives and is commonly used within the title industry.